pvnotpv/pvnotpv.github.io/_posts/2026-08-23-lighthouse.md

 }
 ```

-These lines is where the magic happens:
+These lines are where the magic happens:

 ```rust
                 substream